๐ท๐๐๐๐๐๐- ๐ผ๐๐๐๐๐- ๐ฎ๐๐๐๐๐๐๐๐- ๐ท๐๐๐ ๐ฏ๐๐๐- ๐ป๐๐ ๐๐๐๐๐- ๐ช๐๐๐๐๐๐๐๐- ๐ฏ๐๐๐๐๐๐ - ๐จ๐ฉ๐ช- ๐ฉ๐๐๐๐๐-๐ฑ๐๐๐๐- ๐ท๐๐๐๐๐๐

 12 kilometers (7.5 miles) Breakfast, Lunch & Dinner Guest House in

 After breakfast at Tikhedhunga (1,570m), we embark on our journey towards Ghorepani (2,860m).
 The first leg takes us over two suspension bridges before a steep ascent to Ulleri, approximately a 2-hour walk from Tikhedhunga.
 From Ulleri, a stone-made trail leads us to Birethanti, where we stop for lunch.
 Entering the enchanting rhododendron forest, we continue towards Namgethanti, where some trekkers also pause for lunch.
-The final 2-hour stretch through the dense forest brings us to the splendid destination of Ghorepani, completing around 6 hours of trekking today.
+The final 2-hour stretch through the dense forest brings us to the splendid destination of Ghorepani, completing around 6 hours of trekking nowadays.

 DAY